Customer Success Story

 This meant that in the event of a disaster, the entire G’s business could operate in the cloud.
 They could also decide to keep it located there and use their on-premise solution for disaster recovery.
-Moving to this new, secure and monitored infrastructure, considerable increased efficiency and productivity.
+Moving to this new, secure, and monitored infrastructure, considerably increased efficiency and productivity.

 Re-engaging employees and enhancing processes.

 Following the cyber incident, it was essential that all employees were trained in cyber-security essentials to leverage G’s insurance policy.
 We implemented online courses across the company to improve security awareness and set up direct communication with the service desk, allowing employees to submit any emails they were unsure of for assessment.

 The cyber incident had a terrible impact on the IT team, with over 50 per cent of team members leaving the business.
 The IT team was left depleted, disengaged, and without the full array of skills and expertise needed to manage and maintain their new infrastructure and applications.
 We created a new global target operating model, containing the following areas: architecture and governance; development operations; business intelligence and service delivery; and infrastructure teams.
 We created a cost-effective and sustainable co-sourcing model, to leverage partnerships and support the infrastructure and service delivery function.

 We also implemented a fully managed service desk with a 24/7 telephony solution to support the operation.
 Fresh Service enabled G’s to manage tickets, inventory and change requests better.
 Over six months, this new service desk significantly reduced open tickets and helped build a better relationship between IT and the rest of the business.
 The number of escalations to senior management fell from 12 per month on average to 0.